My Getting Ready Routine as a Working Mom of Two (6 and 3)

 • Sweep a soft taupe matte through the crease.

-• Pat a champagne shimmer on the lid with a fingertip.
+• Tap a champagne shimmer on the lid with your fingertip.

-• Press a cool brown along the upper lash line for soft definition, then mascara.
+• Press a cool brown along the upper lash line for soft definition, then add mascara.

 Brows and cheeks (2 minutes)

 • Neutral blush on the apples of my cheeks.
-If I have 10 extra seconds, a tiny bit of highlighter on the cheekbones.
+If I have an extra 10 seconds, I add a touch of highlighter on the cheekbones.

 Lips (1 minute)

 • Clinique Almost Lipstick in Black Honey or Pink Honey.
-Sheer, hydrating, and it looks good even when I am in the school parking lot finishing my makeup.
+It’s sheer, hydrating, and forgiving—even if I’m applying it in the school drop-off line.

 6:56–7:05 AM: 9-minute hair options

-I pick one of these depending on how the morning is going.
+I choose one of these depending on how the morning is going.

-• Quick blowout with Shark FlexStyle: Rough dry to 70 percent, then the oval brush for lift at the roots.
+• Quick blowout with Shark FlexStyle: Rough-dry to about 70%, then use the oval brush for lift at the roots.
 Finish with a cool shot.

-• Sleek and fast: Paddle brush attachment for a smooth, straight finish.
+• Sleek and fast: Use the paddle brush attachment for a smooth, straight finish.

-• Two-minute backup: Low bun with a center part and a little leave-in.
-Looks intentional, not rushed.
+• Two-minute backup: A low bun with a center part and a little leave-in.
+It looks intentional, not rushed.

 7:05–7:15 AM: Kids, bags, and out the door

-• Kids get dressed and brush teeth while I pack snacks.
+• The kids get dressed and brush teeth while I pack snacks.

-• I do a 60 second sweep: windows locked, dishwasher on, a quick spritz in the entry if needed.
+• I do a quick 60-second sweep: doors locked, dishwasher running, and a fast spray in the entryway if needed.

-• Shoes by the door, water bottles filled, we go.
+• Shoes by the door, water bottles filled, and we’re out.

-On a good day, we are out by 7:15.
-On a wobbly day, this still works in 35 minutes.
+On a smooth day, we’re out by 7:15.
+On a rough one, this still gets us moving in about 35 minutes.

 Five minute face for real emergencies

-When everything is chaos, I do only this:
+When the morning goes sideways, I do only this:

-1. SPF, concealer where needed, powder through the center.
+1. SPF, concealer where needed, and powder through the center of the face.

 3. Cream blush that doubles as lip color.